magma1447/greasemonkey-geocaching-projectgc/README.md

 * Add warning if the latest log is a DNF.
 * Show exif location data for images in Gallery and Logbook.
 * Adds button to map bookmark lists.
-* Remove open in new tab from Drafts
+* Remove open in new tab from Drafts.
-* Found/Will attend/Attended per country
+* Found/Will attend/Attended per country.
-* Monospace font for personal cache notes
+* Monospace font for personal cache notes.
-* Minor tweaks on Print cache page
+* Minor tweaks on Print cache page.
+* Hide up-vote buttons from logs.

 ## Open source libraries used
 Exif parsing solved with a fork of https://github.com/exif-js/exif-js